gifmura/media-sample-kotlin/README.md

 This is a sample project for developers interested in Kotlin and Spring Boot.

+This project is featuring basic CRUD by a simple chat app.

 ## Environment

 * Kotlin version = '1.2.71'